opea-project/docs/examples/CodeGen/deploy/gaudi.md

 #### Check the Container Status

-Check if all the containers launched via docker compose has started.
+Check if all the containers launched via docker compose have started.

 The CodeGen example starts 4 docker containers.
 Check that these docker containers are all running, i.e, all the containers  `STATUS`  are  `Up`.